mkadiya20/heroic-hydra/README.md

 The leaderboard in the top right shows currently logged in players and their score.

 Difficulty will ramp up as your score rises.

+Leave the game by closing the GUI and the terminal.